ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

 Note that so far no logs are sent from Snort to QRadar: Snort does not know yet that this traffic is noteworthy!

-But as a security analyst, with more data at our disposal, we finally have a better idea of what could be the cause of the anomaly in the application behaviour.
+But as a security analyst, with more data at our disposal, we finally have a better idea of what could be the cause of the anomaly in the application behavior.
 We see the logs from the firewall, see who is sending traffic to who, but there's still not enough data to dismiss the event as a false positive.

 ## Step 1.7 - Add Snort signature